austenrainer/stoic/README.md

-# stoic: stories and computing
+# stoics: stories and computations